pingidentity/pingidentity-devops-getting-started/docs/deployPingCentral.md

        server.ssl.trust-store-password
        ```

-## Configure SSO for the PingCentral container
+## Configure SSO

 You can enable SSO by either:

 * Editing the properties file `pingidentity-server-profiles/baseline/pingcentral/external-mysql-db/instance/conf/application.properties.subst`.
 * Using environment variables.

 You may also need to edit the hosts file used by the container.
 For stacks, you can update the container's `/etc/hosts` file by adding `extra_hosts` definitions to the `docker-compose.yml` file.
 For example: